 The sessions will be delivered by bestselling children’s authors Lorna McCann and Sarah Griffiths from Shropshire and Liverpool-based author and professional storyteller Jude Lennon.

 The project will run in schools from Monday, June 10 to Friday, June 14 to coincide with Indie Author Week UK and applications for the project are now open.

 Schools interested in taking part in the project must meet the following criteria:

 - Be located in the county of Shropshire

 - Have 150 pupils or less across the entire school

-- Have not received a visit from an author within the last 18 months
+- Ideally will have not received a visit from an author within the last 18 months but not essential

 - Be able to timetable a two-hour author visit (inclusive of breaks) during the week of June 10 to June 14